emmagraham/STAT540-UBC.github.io/subpages/assignments.md

 ---

 ## Homework
-- More detailed coming soon
+- Will be posted on the week of February 12
-- Projected due date: Feb 29
+- Due date: March 18

 ### STAT 540 Homework Submission Instructions